Naveena-Projects/Chicago-Crime-Analyzer/README.md

 - This situation underscores critical shortcomings in tracking and apprehending offenders involved in such heinous crimes.

-### 6. The only arrested case reported on 2024 new year
+### 6. The only arrested case reported on 2024 new year in North zone
 ![image](https://github.com/user-attachments/assets/38b340f9-1f4a-4eb8-8289-6550069ed48a)
 - On New Year's Eve 2024, the only reported arrest was related to narcotics.
 - However, the data lacks precise information about the crime spot, which is a critical detail for effectively curbing narcotics supply, particularly among teenagers.
 Ensuring detailed documentation and targeted measures are vital to mitigate the narcotics threat and protect vulnerable groups.